contactdynamix/slate/source/index.html.md

 # Introduction

-Welcome to the Survey Dynamix API!
+Welcome to the Survey Dynamix REST API Reference v0.13!

+The Survey Dynamix API allows you to programmatically add survey interactions, retrieve results and even perform surveys via your own applications.

+This page details all the API resources you will need to create powerful integrations with Survey Dynamix.

 # Using the API